BoboTiG/thermalprinter/docs/source/api.rst

     .. method:: feed(number=1) -> None

         :param int number: number of lines.
-        :exception ThermalPrinterValueError: Will be raised on incorrect value.
+        :exception ThermalPrinterValueError: On incorrect ``number``'s type or value.

         Feeds by the specified number of lines (min=0, max=255).